Boost your career through ILA’s global network and trusted leadership resources.

 ILA’s virtual and in-person topical conferences and summits provide deep dives into important topics of interest.
 These events often include poster sessions that are ideal places for students to showcase their work.
 The smaller event size can also enhance networking opportunities!

 The competition provides undergraduate and graduate students the opportunity to compete and showcase their knowledge about leadership through the analysis of a contemporary socio-political-economic problem on the global or national level.
 Teams compete in two divisions, undergraduate and graduate.
 The top three teams in each division are recognized at the closing plenary of the ILA conference.
 The team in each division that takes top honors receives complimentary 1-year memberships to the ILA and a $1,000 cash prize to divide among team members.

 The ILA is pleased to partner with the Jepson School of Leadership Studies at the University of Richmond on the Fredric M. Jablin Doctoral Dissertation Award.
 This award is given annually to a scholar whose doctoral dissertation research, while on any topic and from any discipline, demonstrates substantial insights and implications for the study of leadership.
 The award was established to honor and celebrate the life of Dr. Fredric M. Jablin (1952-2004).

 ILA and the Center for Creative Leadership (CCL) partner to sponsor the annual Kenneth E. Clark Student Research Award to recognize outstanding unpublished papers by undergraduate and graduate students.
 The award is named in honor of the distinguished scholar and former Chief Executive Officer of the Center.
 The winner of the award will receive a cash prize; one-year membership in the ILA; registration, travel and lodging at the ILA global conference; and recognition at the ILA conference and in various multi-media ILA publications.

-(for graduate students and junior scholars)
+(for graduate students and junior scholars/faculty)